bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 No repo name found.
 Specify using PAGES_REPO_NWO environment variables, 'repository' in your configuration, or set up an 'origin' git remote pointing to your github.com repository.
 ```

-After some troubleshooting, the problem is clear: in GitHub Pages the `PAGES_REPO_NWO` variable is set automatically, but locally it is not set.
+After some troubleshooting, the problem is clear: in GitHub Pages, the `PAGES_REPO_NWO` variable is set automatically, but locally it is not set.
 There are several solutions to this problem.
-One is to set this environment variable in the compose and `.env` files or we can add the `repository` element to the `docs/_config.yml` file.
-The latter is either picked up or overridden by GitHub Pages so there is no difference between GitHub Pages and our local Docker environment.
+One is to set this environment variable in the compose and `.env` files, or we can add the `repository` element to the `docs/_config.yml` file.
+The latter is either picked up or overridden by GitHub Pages, so there is no difference between GitHub Pages and our local Docker environment.

 However, to make absolutely sure we don't accidentally break production, we can also override the config file with a dev version.
 This means we can actually make changes to the config file that are only picked up locally AND we can still add it to git where it is not picked up by GitHub Pages.

-This sounds contradictory to the previous paragraph but its advantages will become clear later on.
+This sounds contradictory to the previous paragraph, but its advantages will become clear later on.

 For now, we need to make a few changes:
 1. create `docs/_config_dev.yml` and add the following line